 One of the most important elements of the independent agency world is customer engagement.
 Which tools exist to help you and your staff manage all aspects of your customer relationships?
 How can you ensure you’re doing everything in your power to keep them active and engaged?

-Levitate, AgencyZoom and Agency Revolution are three of the most commonly used insurance agency-specific customer engagement tools you can use.
-Each tool can help you keep track of your recent touchpoints with each customer, provide context on what your conversations have centered around, flag when key renewal deadlines are approaching and remind you to reach out in advance, and more.
+Levitate, AgencyZoom and Agency Revolution are three of the most commonly used insurance agency-specific customer engagement tools available.
+Each tool can help you keep track of your recent touchpoints with each customer, provide context on what your conversations have centered around, flag when key renewal deadlines are approaching, and remind you to reach out in advance.

 2. Glovebox / Relativity6 / Podium